JianWangUCD/JavaFX-RaceGame/README.md

 **Note**: Please enter the names of Player 1 and Player 2 **before** clicking the `Start` button, they must be **non-empty** and **not full spaces**.

-`Show Record` button: show previous game records on the scoreboard
+`Show Record` button: show previous game records on the scoreboard (PS: You can press the button at any time during the game (before a new winner appears) to show previous records)

 `Start` button: Enter two names and start the game.
-At this time the previous game records are also displayed on the scoreboard.

 ### Step 4: Read the following information